Lux-AI-Challenge/Lux-Design-S1/specs.md

 ## Win Conditions

-At the conclusion of 360 turns the winner is whichever team has the most [CityTiles](#CityTiles) on the map.
+After 360 turns the winner is whichever team has the most [CityTiles](#CityTiles) on the map.
 If that is a tie, then whichever team has the most units owned on the board wins.
 If still a tie, the game is marked as a tie.

 A game may end early if a team no longer has any more [Units](#Units) or [CityTiles](#CityTiles).
 Then the other team wins.